Friday, March 25, 2022

 The Sexual Advice Association, previously known as the Sexual Dysfunction Association, is an organisation that aims to raise awareness of the sexual conditions that affect so many around the world.
 To help improve the sexual health of men and women alike, the Sexual Advice Association designed a campaign known as ‘Thinking About Sex Day’.
-This day is promoted in order to encourage people to think and talk about sex.
+This day is promoted to encourage people to think and talk about sex.

 1. Lowers Blood Pressure